ess-dmsc/graylog-logger/README.md

 ## Requirements
 The logging library uses only standard libraries with one exception: [Jsoncpp](https://github.com/open-source-parsers/jsoncpp).
 This library is included in the project in the form of a header file and an implementation file and will thus not require any packages to be installed.
 C++11 features are used extensively and ignoring possible bugs, thread safety is only guaranteed if the compiler used has a correct C++11 (or above) implementation.
-Although the library should compile on most *nix systems, small differences in how sockets are handled could introduce bugs.
-For the same reason, the library will not compile under windows.
+Although the library should compile on most *nix systems and Windows, small differences in how sockets are handled could introduce bugs.

 In order to build the unit tests, the following libraries are also required: